BrandonClapp/brandonclapp.github.io/_posts/2016-07-25-embracing-modular-design-on-the-front-end.md

 For packages that need to be private due to them containing specific business logic, NPM offers private repository hosting through their Solo and Organization plans.

-Perhaps if you have the personnel, system, and monetary resources required to maintain a private npm registry, then it may not be a problem.
-However, most small to medium sized business should be fine with the Solo and Organization plans provided by npm.
+Perhaps if you have the personnel, system, and monetary resources required to maintain a private npm registry, then a self-hosted version of npm enterprise may not be a problem.
+However, this is costly and most small to medium sized business should be fine with the Solo and Organization plans provided by npm.

 More pricing information can be located at [NPM Pricing](https://www.npmjs.com/pricing)